zodern/meteor-types/README.md

 For Meteor packages, `zodern:types` makes it easier to publish a package with types.

 Requires Meteor 2.3 or newer when running `meteor publish`.
-Outside of publishing, it shouldn't have any restrictions on the Meteor versions you can run or test your package with.
+Outside of publishing (using in an app or running package tests), it is compatible with Meteor 1.4 and newer.

 When publishing your package, it handles:
 - Ensuring Meteor includes any `.d.ts` and `package-types.json` files